nigiord/webpage-giordano/Raw/pages/cv.md

 ---

-> Computational Biologist with interests in Synthetic Biology and Bioengineering
+> Computational Biologist with interests in Evolution, Systems Biology, and Bioengineering
-> Fluent in Biology, Computer Sciences and Maths
+> Fluent in Biology, Computer Sciences, and Maths
-> Love coding and modelling, can hit the bench when necessary
+> Love to write smart code, derive beautiful equations, and uncover Life's fundamental laws

 ---